 We are currently considering other potential grants to IDinsight.
 However, given that they are not time-sensitive, we plan to complete our review of IDinsight's revised policies before we make funding decisions.
 If the NHREC still has not released its recommendations when we have completed our review of IDinsight's revised policies, we will consider whether the lack of resolution should delay our grant decisions.

-Relationship disclosure: GiveWell's Managing Director Neil Buddy Shah was CEO of IDinsight until May 31, 2020.
+Relationship disclosure: GiveWell's former Managing Director Neil Buddy Shah was CEO of IDinsight until May 31, 2020.
 In 2016, as IDinsight CEO, Buddy was involved in setting up the IDinsight-GiveWell embedded team, in which IDinsight would provide analytical and evaluation services to improve the monitoring of GiveWell top charities and to support the development of future top charities—which, in 2017, came to include work with New Incentives.
 After helping to conceptualize and structure the team's overarching work arrangement, Buddy had no managerial or direct work responsibility on the New Incentives project.
-Buddy joined GiveWell in July 2020 and remains on IDinsight's Board of Directors.
+Buddy served as GiveWell's Managing Director from July 2020 to April 2022.
+He remains on IDinsight's Board of Directors.

 "The authors apologize for omitting acknowledgment of key contributors and for not working more closely with the Nigerian research community to co-produce this study.
 We also apologize for an error in judgement regarding the timing of the ethical application.
 At the time of retraction, the authors are working with the National Health Research Ethics Committee of Nigeria to resolve this issue."
 Brownstone et al. 2020, p.
 2.